-Veltassa should only be mixed with water, other liquids or soft foods as listed below, and stirred to a suspension of uniform consistency, according to the following steps:
+Veltassa should be mixed with water and stirred to a suspension of uniform consistency, according to the following steps:

 Measure 80 mL of water.
 Pour half of the water into a glass, then add Veltassa and stir.
 Add the remaining half of the water and stir thoroughly.
 The powder will not dissolve and the mixture will look cloudy.
 Add more water to the mixture as needed for desired consistency.